jordanblakey/ffront/README.md

 Start with a blazing fast build and `import` or `@include` if and when you need a feature.
 All scss and js utilities are modular, well documented, and easily added by uncommenting in `src/js/utils.js`, or `src/scss/app.scss`.

-Designed for working mobile first and keeping a small footprint, includes Sass, [Foundation](https://foundation.zurb.com/sites.html), a gesture library for working with touch events, and automatic dead code removal/minification.
+Designed for working mobile first and keeping a small footprint.
+Includes Sass, [Foundation](https://foundation.zurb.com/sites.html), a gesture library for working with touch events, and automatic dead code removal/minification.

 Includes [Jest](https://facebook.github.io/jest), a starter test suite, and code coverage reporting.
 Tests run with every save (for performance, checking only changed files).
 The standalone `yarn test` command provides detailed feedback, and runs randomized tests to identify edge cases.